 People buy this car because of its unique MINI style that is reflected in its exterior design, as well as its interior style.
 The example I drove was finished in a shade of British racing green which really suits it well - I also think MINI did a great job adapting the familiar brand design cues for this larger, taller vehicle.

-My tester also had optional brown quilted leather upholstery, as well as a dual sunroof and there’s no denying it made you special to sit inside it.
-Materials are very good too and is actually pretty refined inside, especially for a vehicle running a three-cylinder engine.
+My tester also had optional brown quilted leather upholstery, as well as a dual sunroof and there’s no denying it made you feel special to sit inside it.
+Materials are very good too and it is actually pretty refined inside, especially for a vehicle running a three-cylinder engine.